“Garden as though you will live forever. ” - William Kent

 It’s a shame about your family history, are births & deaths not documented in the same way?
 We have old letters, passed down through time and quite a bit of info from military records too.

-It is so interesting to discover your roots, and feel surprisingly emotional about people you never met.
+Yes, Florence is a floral name 🙂 It is so interesting to discover your roots, and feel surprisingly emotional about people you never met.
 A bit like watching a historical soap opera!

 Hi Melissa, I have just been looking at images of Yalgoo on the net and found this site.